sudhansh004/happybday/README.md

 - The circuit is quite simple the buzzer can be connected to any PWM output pin of the arduino along with ground.
 - The shift register is capable of driving 8 outputs at once by taking an 8 bit binary number as an input and shifting the bits with every iteration, the outputs are connected to 2 RGB LEDs thus they glow in different colours with the music (only 4 outputs i used because of lack of wires :) ).
 The binary number can be changed to create a different pattern.
-- Have added a capacitor of 1micro Farads to smooth out the sound of buzzer, you can use even smaller value like 0.1 micro Farads just connect the capacitor parallelly to the buzzer.
+- Have added a capacitor of 1micro Farads to smooth out the sound of buzzer, just connect the capacitor parallelly to the buzzer.
 The output of the PWM pin is a square wave and the capacitor makes the transitions curved avoiding abrupt changes in voltage across the buzzer making it sound smoother.
 - Resistors of 220 ohms are used along with the leds to limit current and avoid damage.
 Refer to the circuit diagram for pin connections.

+**Note** : some tones seem missing from the music, it may be because of the 1uF capacitor I used in the circuit (i didn't had one with a smaller value), along with smoothing the sound it also introduces a low pass filter in the circuit with a time constant RC = 110 uS and thus it dosen't let sounds of frequencies higher than 1.4kHz pass through the circuit and makes the music sound a bit different, you can try using smaller values of capacitor to make it better.

-Play around with the code as you want to and have fun!!
+Play around with the code as you want and you can always use this to surprise your friends!